 Accepted standard compositions include the purity levels of constituent elements (based on weight content).
-The makeup, as well as mechanical and physical properties of common alloys, are standardized by international organizations such as International Organization for Standardization (ISO), SAE International, and ASTM International.
+The makeup, as well as the mechanical and physical properties of common alloys, are standardized by international organizations such as the International Organization for Standardization (ISO), SAE International, and ASTM International.

 Commercial and trade alloys generally require greater processing and are most often formed by mixing molten metals in a controlled environment.
 The procedure for combining molten metals or mixing metals with non-metals varies greatly depending on the properties of the elements being used.